 When you are promised a "rate lock" from a lender, it means that you are guaranteed to keep a set interest rate over a determined period while you work on the application process.
 This means your interest rate won't go up as you are working through the application process.

-While there are various lengths of rate lock periods (from 15 to 60 days), the longer spans are usually more expensive.
-You can get a longer period for your lock, but in making this choice, will most likely have a higher interest rate than you would with a shorter rate lock span of time
+Although there are several lengths of rate lock periods (from 15 to 60 days), the extended ones are generally more expensive.
+You can get a longer period for your lock, but in choosing this option, will probably have a higher rate than you would with a shorter rate lock period

-There are more ways to get a lower rate, in addition to choosing a shorter rate lock period.
-The larger the down payment, the smaller the rate will be, as you will have more equity from the start.
-You can pay points to improve your rate over the life of the loan, meaning you pay more initially.
-One strategy that makes financial sense for some is to pay points to improve the interest rate over the life of the loan.
-You are paying more initially, but you will come out ahead in the long run.
+There are other ways to get a better rate, in addition to choosing a shorter rate lock period.
+A bigger down payment will give you a reduced interest rate, because you're starting out with a good deal of equity.
+You could choose to pay points to lower your rate for the term of the loan, meaning you pay more initially.
+One strategy that makes financial sense for many people is to pay points to bring the rate down over the life of the loan.
+You'll pay more initially, but you'll come out ahead in the long run.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.